Hillhead Baptist Church: Church building

-Current use
+Status

-Hillhead Baptist Church remains active in the early twenty-first century.
-Activities include regular Christian services and community use of the church building.
-The church held registered charity status with the Scottish Council for Voluntary Organisations (number SC012806, and participated in various community events.
+Hillhead Baptist Church building declined towards tenuous status in the early twenty-first century.
+Church activities prior to the 2020s did include regular Christian services and community use of the church building, and the church held registered charity status with the Scottish Council for Voluntary Organisations (number SC012806, and participated in various community events.

-Hillhead Baptist Church was featured in 'The Mystery Worshipper' website in 2008, which noted Hillhead's services included "...hymns ranging from traditional to the Celtic folk style of the Iona community."
+Hillhead Baptist Church also featured in 'The Mystery Worshipper' website in 2008, which noted Hillhead's services included "...hymns ranging from traditional to the Celtic folk style of the Iona community."

 In 2011, the Church secured planning permission to convert some of the Church's peripheral buildings into residential apartments.
 The church was also using a smaller part of the building, called the Tryst, pending repairs to the main church.
 In 2016, Hillhead Baptist Church was used for meetings by the Scottish Baptist history project and a venue at Glasgow's West End Festival.

-In 2020, redevelopment of the main church building began, to convert the property in to flats while retaining the facade.
+In 2020, the conversion into housing was announced.In the 2020s, redevelopment of the main church building began, aiming to convert the property in to flats while retaining the facade.
 Plans for a new church building are included within the development.
+Objections led to Glasgow City Council holding a hearing.
+In June 2026, the demolition of the church was approved.